Exam Board : OCR J277 [GCSE 9-1]

 Curriculum Allocation

-GCSE Computer Science is taught for three 100 minute lessons per fortnight.
+GCSE Computer Science is taught for FOUR 100 minute lessons per fortnight in Year 10.

 Curriculum Period 1: